This weather forecast Prague will help you prepare for your visit. It's up-to-date with today's weather and fairly accurate.

 The forecast for Prague will vary according to the source you use.
 For example, there are a few Czech websites who aren't specific enough or overstate the weather with general terms.

 Some US based sites and phone apps are known to also mistaken actual temps and weather patterns.
 This can be especially true in spring and fall.

-I like to use the Norwegian meteorological site Yr.com.
-In general I think they offer a fair judgment of current conditions, as well as those for the 2-3 days in the future.
+For actual forecasting, I use ventusky.com.
+It offers an accurate idea of current conditions, as well as those for the 2-3 days in the future.